isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 The vertical bar is not anything that you're allowed to write for yourself, but
-the meaning here is that the result of `insert` is stuck until Agda knows the
+the meaning here is that the result of `def:insert` is stuck until Agda knows the
 result of `<-cmp a`.
 Our only means of unsticking it is to also do a `with`
 abstraction over `<-cmp a x` and subsequently pattern match on the result: